French Income Tax

 Please note that there is a limit on the benefit obtained through multiple parts.

-There is an additional “temporary” French income tax on global (earned or unearned) income above 250000€ known as “Contribution exceptionnelle sur les hauts revenus”.
+There is an additional “temporary” French income tax on global (earned or unearned) income above 250000€ known as “Contribution exceptionnelle sur les hauts revenus” - and this also applies to income subject to the above mentioned Flat Tax.
 The rate is 3% from 250k€ to 500k€ and then 4% thereafter.
 These thresholds are doubled if you are declaring income as a couple.
 If income is higher than the previous two years, it can sometimes be possible to calculate on an average basis.
-These additional taxes are supposed to last until the level of French public debt returns to below 3%.
+These additional taxes are supposed to last until the level of French public debt returns to below 3% - and the latest forecasts at the time of writing imply that this could be soon...

 FRENCH INCOME TAX DECLARATION AND DEADLINES

-The deadlines for internet declarations depend on the department where you live.
+The deadlines for declarations depend on the department where you live and for 2022 were as follows:

-Unless prior year taxable income (revenu fiscal) was under 75k€ (50k€ if single) and a request for exemption is made, tax on dividends must be deducted at source at 21%.
-Unless prior year taxable income was under 50k€ (25k€ if single) and a request for exemption is made, tax on bank interest & other fixed income must be deducted at source at 24%.
-This is considered to be a “payment on account” and would in fact be reimbursed if total tax based on band rates is lower.
+Unless total prior year taxable income (revenu fiscal) was under 75k€ (50k€ if single) and a request for exemption is made, 30% tax must be deducted at source on dividends.
+Similarly, unless prior year taxable income was under 50k€ (25k€ if single) and a request for exemption is made, 30% tax on bank interest & other fixed income must be deducted at source.
+This is considered to be a “payment on account” and would in fact be reimbursed if you opt out of the flat tax and the resulting total tax based on band rates is lower.
 All French banks will automatically deduct & declare these amounts for you.
 For assets abroad, you should declare and pay yourself before the 15th of the month following receipt (unless you fall below the above mentioned limits).

-No “prior declaration” or “payment on account” is required for capital gains.
-Gains realised are “baremised” as described above”.
-Losses can only be offset against future gains.
+No “prior declaration” or “payment on account” are required for capital gains.

 FRENCH SOCIAL TAXES

-In addition to Income Tax and the above mentioned fixed rate taxes, French residents must also pay CSG, CRDS and Prélèvement Social on worldwide income and gains.
+In addition to Income Tax, French residents must also pay CSG, CRDS and Prélèvement de solidarité on worldwide income and gains - relating to both property & financial assets.
+The standard total rate for social taxes is 17.2%.

-Although these are called social taxes, note that they do not give right to any benefits.
+Although these are called social taxes, please note they do not give right to any benefits.
 Please do not confuse with French Social Security contributions.
 A better term would be "additional income taxes".

 For salaries and pensions this is usually deducted at source.

-For professionals & personal companies (BNC and BIC) it is collected by the URSSAF or RSI along with the standard French social security contributions.
+For professionals & personal companies (BNC and BIC) it is collected by the URSSAF along with the standard French social security contributions.

-Holding an Assurance Vie has been a method to cumulate interest, dividends and capital gains without any annual taxes.
-The guaranteed funds within the Assurance Vie (known as “Fonds en Euros”) are also subject to French social taxes each year - whether you make any withdrawals or not - so it might be preferable to consider holding other types of assets inside the assurance vie instead.
+Holding an Assurance Vie has been a method to cumulate interest, dividends and capital gains without any annual taxes until withdrawals are made.
+The guaranteed funds within the Assurance Vie (known as “Fonds en Euros”) are however subject to French social taxes each year - whether you make withdrawals or not - so it might be preferable to consider holding other types of assets inside the assurance vie instead.

 FOREIGN BANK ACCOUNTS